 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different tumors.

-Metastatic: The tumor has spread from the bone where it began to another part of the body, most often the lungs or other bones.
+Metastatic.
+The tumor has spread from the bone where it began to another part of the body.
+Most often, it has spread to the lungs or other bones.

-Recurrent: Recurrent osteosarcoma is a tumor that has come back either during or after treatment.
+Recurrent.
+Recurrent osteosarcoma is a tumor that has come back during or after treatment.
 It can come back in the same place where it started or in another part of the body.
 Osteosarcoma recurs most often in the lungs and other bones.
-If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.
+If there is a recurrence, the cancer may need to be staged again.
+This is called re-staging.